Automunge/AutoMunge/README.md

 df_train: a pandas dataframe containing a structured dataset intended for use to train a downstream machine learning model.
 The set at a minimum should be 'tidy' meaning a single column per feature and a single row per observation.
-If desired the set may include a row ID number and a column intended to be used as labels for a downstream training operation.
+If desired the set may include a row ID column and a column intended to be used as labels for a downstream training operation.

 df_test: a pandas dataframe containing a structured dataset intended for use to generate predictions from a downstream machine learning model trained from the automunge returned sets.
-The set must be consistantly formated as the train set with consistent column labels.
-If desired the set may include a row ID number.
+The set must be consistantly formated as the train set with consistent column labels (save for any designated labels column from the train set).
+If desired the set may include a row ID column.

 labels_column: a string of the column title for the column from the df_train set intended for use as labels in training a downstream machine learning model.
 The function defaults